compscidr/non-blocking-sockets/README.md

 listening loop and cleanly closes.

 A `stop` call can used to raise the SIGUSR1 signal to kick this off from another thread.

+## Three programs
+1. tcp_blocking_server: This demonstrates the problem using a tcp server
+2. tcp_server: A PoC showing the fix
+3. modbus_server: A libmodbus PoC with the fix